NikhilShabong/master-fin/README.md

 - The project uses OpenAI's GPT models (see `gpt_caller.py`).
 Ensure API access before running.
 - The data files are examples and can be expanded to cover more KPIs or traits.
+- This code was made in Cursor IDE, which utalises claude and other LLMs to help with code syntax and formatting
+- I will be writing code updates, in the coming days!